Quality Enhancement Plan

 Welcome to the Wildcats Write Center (WWC)

-As part the QEP program, the Wildcats Write Center (WWC) located at; 325 Martin Luther King Jr. Blvd was established out of the necessity to improve the writing abilities of students enrolled in college preparation courses.
+As part the Quality Enhancement Plan, a unique writing lab, the Wildcats Write Center (WWC) was established at 325 Dr. Martin Luther King Jr. Blvd.
 The Wildcats Write Center differs from other tutorial labs by specifically identifying writing as an integral part of the entire educational process.
-The WWC combines a plethora of intensive activities with individualized mentoring which will serve undergraduates, graduates, and professionals as they hone their writing skills.
+The WWC offers intensive writing activities with individualized mentoring to support students as they strengthen their writing skills.

-The WWC has the look and feel of a coffee shop or cyber café and will provide a comfortable setting conducive to learning but not as restricted as a library.
-State-of-the-art computers, printers, and wireless capabilities will afford students the opportunity to hone their skills in an atmosphere sure to stimulate their creative writing juices.
+The WWC has the look and feel of a coffee shop or cyber café and provides a comfortable setting conducive to learning but not as restrictive as a library or classroom.
+State-of-the-art computers, printers, and wireless capabilities afford students the opportunity to work in an atmosphere sure to stimulate their creativity.

-Research has revealed that there is a percentage of college students enrolled in universities around the country whom do not have sufficient writing skills.
-Surprisingly, those students with deficiencies were not limited to Historically Black Colleges and Universities but also included Ivy League Institutions such as Yale, Duke, and Princeton, and technical schools as well.
+National research has revealed that a significant percentage of college students do not have sufficient writing skills to be successful academically or in their future careers.
+Surprisingly, those students with deficiencies were not limited to Historically Black Colleges and Universities but also are enrolled in Ivy League Institutions such as Yale, Duke, and Princeton, and technical schools as well.

-Did you know January was mentor National Mentor Month?
+- Did you know January was National Mentor Month?

-Although there are numerous tutorial labs spread throughout the university’s campus.
-None specialize in enhancing students writing skills through extensive activities coupled mentorship.
-Whereas other labs may deal with large volumes of students, the WWC is specifically designed to cater to a smaller group and provide the one-on-one, hands-on approach to significantly boost the student’s self-esteem and catapult them to the next level of their education.
+Although there are numerous tutorial labs spread throughout the university’s campus, none other than the WWC specialize in enhancing students writing skills through intensive writing activities coupled with peer mentorship and peer writing coaching.
+Whereas other labs may deal with large volumes of students, the WWC is specifically designed to cater to smaller groups and provide a one-on-one coaching approach to significantly boost students’ self-esteem and catapult them to the next level of their education.

 Dr. Mary McLeod Bethune was a pioneer of mentorship associated with writing as evidenced by the donations she procured and the partnerships she established through her writing ability.
 As a student at Trinity Mission School in Mayesville, South Carolina, Bethune’s instructor, Emma Jane Wilson, became a significant mentor in her life.
 Bethune would go on to mentor countless others while instilling the importance of writing effectively.

-Fifty-four years after Bethune’s era, the nation elected its first African-American; President Barack Obama immediately picked up the mantle and became a staunch advocate of mentorship.
-The 44th President has repeatedly said "Be the change: mentor a child."
+Fifty-four years after Bethune’s era, the nation elected its first African-American to the White House; President Barack Obama immediately picked up the mantle and became a staunch advocate of mentorship.
+The 44th and 45th President of the United States of America has repeatedly said "Be the change: Mentor a child."
 He has supported numerous programs to that effect.

 Maya Angelou cited a grade school teacher for sparking her love of poetry.
 Angelou is a known supporter of mentorships.